Body in boot: Private investigator illegally tracked woman, won't be prosecuted

 Police say detectives looked at charging Jin, who removed the tracker from a car containing Zhong's body the day after the murder, but found the threshold for prosecution was not met.

-Sun was convicted this year of murdering Zhong in a brutal attack at her Sunnyhills home in east Auckland.
+Sun was convicted in June of murdering Zhong in a brutal attack at her Sunnyhills home in east Auckland.

 During the trial at the Auckland High Court, Jin appeared as a witness and admitted he was knowingly breaking the law when he secretly installed the GPS tracker under Zhong's Range Rover.